Efficient Adaptive Federated Optimization: Federated Blended Optimization

 In federated blended optimization, we distribute local optimizer strategies during the subsampling process which may be formalized as functions that take as input the availability of client resources, and outputs the number of local epochs, $K(O_l^i)$, as well as additional hyperparameters such as delay step size $z$ or preconditioner initialization.
 These may be chosen to streamline model training based on a variety of factors, such as straggler mitigation or dynamically restricted availability of local resources.

 In the general formulation of \name, blended optimization allows the trainer to utilize the unique strengths of each individual optimizer, balancing resource constraints and client noise.
 Each client has the option to run different optimizer strategies as the training rounds progress, depending on varying individual resource constraints or distribution shift in the local data stream.
 This faithfully corresponds to real-world settings where the availability of local resources are actively dynamic.
 Future work will provide empirical results on the performance of blended optimization, including identifying the settings in which mixing optimizer strategies are advantageous for distributed learning.
 The following theorem shows that under certain non-restrictive conditions, blended optimization still allows for convergence of the global gradient objective.
+We first present a paragraph on the key intuitions and insights behind the proof to improve accessibility.